RetroDECK/ES-DE/USERGUIDE-DEV.md

 There is an issue with launching games on some Windows computers, seemingly on those with AMD and Intel GPUs.
 The emulator will start and work correctly, but the screen will be blank.
 Enabling this option is a workaround for that problem, with the drawback that the screen will become white instead of black when the emulator is loading.
 This option is enabled by default, so experiment with disabling it for a slightly better experience.
 If you're using an Nvidia GPU, chances are high that it will then work fine.
 An alternative workaround is to enable the _Run in background (while game is launched)_ option described above, so test which gives the best result.
 The two options can however not be enabled at the same time.
 Hopefully this whole game launching issue can be resolved completely in a future ES-DE release.

-**FFmpeg/Video hardware decoding (experimental)** _(All platforms except Raspberry Pi)_

-Enabling this option offloads video decoding to the GPU.
-Whether this actually increases performance is another matter.
-As desktop-class CPUs are very capable of decoding the video streams directly, the performance may actually get worse as hardware decoding requires data to be passed back and forth between the CPU and GPU.
-This potential degradation is especially true for integrated GPUs, and even more so if the GPU is heavily utilized.
-In addition to this, most GPUs can only decode a subset of video codecs and profiles, meaning ES-DE will anyway have to fallback to software decoding when the GPU is unable to process the stream.
-With that said, there are still situations where hardware decoding can help, so experiment with the setting to see if it's useful for your configuration.
-Unfortunately hardware decoding for the FFmpeg video player is not supported on the Raspberry Pi and it will probably stay this way unless FFmpeg starts to support the MMAL decoder internally.
-For this device the VLC-based video player can be used instead, which supports hardware decoding.

-**Upscale video frame rate to 60 FPS (FFmpeg)**
+**Upscale video frame rate to 60 FPS**

 With this option enabled, videos with lower frame rates than 60 FPS, such as 24 and 30 will get upscaled to 60 FPS.
 This results in slightly smoother playback for some videos.
 There is a small performance hit from this option, so on weaker machines it may be necessary to disable it for fluent video playback.
-This setting has no effect when using the VLC video player.
-If the VLC video player is not included in the ES-DE build, the "(FFmpeg)" text is omitted from the setting name.

 **Preload gamelists on startup**